English Language Arts

 Though these standards are common across all secondary grade levels, instruction will be aligned to the corresponding grade-specific level of performance articulated in the common core standards.

-Eighth graders will be developing their knowledge and skills in these areas in part through their work with two of the following core texts:
+Eighth graders will be developing their knowledge and skills in these areas in part through their work with grade-level, complex text, which may include:

 In eighth grade, students are continuing to developing their knowledge of the natural world through our FOSS curriculum.
 Each day's lesson is organized around a larger theme for the unit, and eighth graders will have two units in science for the year, one each quarter.
 These themed units are: